 Nothing gives Uber drivers more stress than watching their driver ratings slowly fall after each shift.
-Passengers rate drivers on a five-star scale, and if your driver rating slips below 4.6, you can be deactivated from the Uber platform.
+Passengers rate drivers on a five-star scale, and if your driver rating slips below an average of 4.6 stars, you can be deactivated from the Uber platform.
 Many drivers feel it’s an unfair system, and almost all agree that Uber doesn’t do a very good job of communicating to passengers how important the ratings system is for drivers.

 If your ratings are beginning to slip, you only need to start worrying once Uber warns you that you’re in danger of deactivation.
 In some markets Uber will give you around 50 – 100 rides before they deactivate you for low ratings, but even if you’re a new driver, you should try do everything you can to keep your ratings as high as possible — your job depends on it!

 What can you do to keep your ratings high, and what common advice for drivers actually makes a difference?
 I’ve drawn from my own experience, the experiences of other drivers and passengers, and materials from Uber and Lyft to come up with the advice that actually works.

 The most important thing to learn from this article is that you can do everything right and still get low ratings from some passengers, but you should be able to keep a 4.7 or higher.
 If your ratings are slipping to the point of deactivation, you’re doing something wrong.
 You need to identify the problem and work toward correcting it.